 Why Does Your Child Need a Sports Physical Exam?

 The main reason your child needs a sports physical exam is to set them up for success during their season.
 The doctor is not looking for ways to disqualify your child, but rather, they want to know what steps to take to get your child ready to play at their full potential.

 For example, if your child has a history of a broken ankle, a doctor might show you some specific stretches to do before and after practice to lower the risk of reinjuring the area again.
-A routine sports physical exam also helps you understand what your child’s natural physical state is.
-By looking at the same physical exams year after year, you can start to identify any possible long-term effects your child might have as a result of playing sports.
+A routine sports physical exam also helps you understand what your child’s physical shape is.
+By looking at the same camp and sports physical exams year after year, the doctor can identify any possible long-term effects your child might have as a result of playing sports.
 Sometimes there are no effects at all.
 But it’s always worth the time it takes to do the exam when you catch something potentially dangerous.
 For example, deteriorating muscle mass in a certain part of the body or other concerns.

 Is a Sports Physical Exam Covered by Insurance?

-Are Brain Physicals Part of a Standard Sports Physical Exam?
+Are Brain Physicals Part of a Standard Sports Or Camp Physical Exam?

 Even if your child doesn’t have a history of brain injury, it’s still a good idea to ask for a brain physical.
 Testing your child while they’re healthy gives you a good idea of their base level.
 You can check against these results year after year to make sure that no injury goes undetected and no permanent brain damage is being done.
 As we learn more about the horrific side effects that come from chronic brain injury, asking for brain physicals during every sports physical exam will become a no-brainer.